thesuhas/Dijkstra-in-C/README.md

 ## Input Format

 The first line of the input file contains the number of vertices in the graph. <br>
-The subsequent lines consist of: Node {vertex, weight of connection to vertex} where the pair of {vertex, weight} can be repeated for every other vertex in the graph. <br>
+The subsequent lines consist of: {Node} {vertex, weight of connection to vertex} where the pair of {vertex, weight} can be repeated for every other vertex in the graph. <br>
 The last vertex (the highest numbered vertex) is taken as the Destination.

+## Output Format

+Each line of the output corresponds to: {Node} {Vertices in the path (including Node and Destination)} {Path Length}